 Guadalupe Centers School's Board of Directors, administration, and staff are committed to providing the safest environment possible for our students and families.
 We have prepared an Emergency Operations Plan (EOP) to provide a framework in which each school can plan for and perform its respective emergency functions during school crisis situations.
 The EOP includes procedures, information, and drills such as fire, tornado, intruder drills that are conducted regularly to ensure school safety.
-An Emergency classroom.
+An Emergency Response Team has been identified in each building and emergency folders are also posted in every classroom.
 In the event that we would need to evacuate the schools, an offsite location has been designated for each school and when needed, a family reunification plan will be implemented.
 Parents and guardians will be notified through texts, social media and other forms of communication.
-Copies of the Emergency Operations Plan will be kept at each school building and in the district office.
+Copies of the Emergency Operations Plan will be kept at each school building and in the GCCS Central Office.